trinodb/docker-images/README.md

 multiple artifacts (Docker images) that all need to be released together.

 > Note: manual releases are not recommended.
 Use the GHA Workflow instead.

+### Testing Releases (Dry Run)

+To test the release process without modifying the official repository:

+1. Fork this repository
+2. Run the `release` workflow with:
+   - `dry_run: true` - Skips all git commits and tag creation
+   - `registry: ghcr.io/YOUR_USERNAME` - Pushes images to your personal registry

+**Note:** Even in dry run mode, Docker images ARE pushed to the specified registry.
+Only git operations (commits, tags) are skipped.
+This is intended for testing the full build and push pipeline in a personal fork.

 If you must publish a new version manually, follow these steps: